Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 CAN-SPAM Act

 The basics haven't changed, but the penalties have.
-As of 2026, violations can cost up to $51,744 per email, according to the FTC.
+Under the 2026 FTC schedule (the maximum is indexed to inflation every year), violations can cost up to $53,088 per email, according to the FTC.
 Per.
 Email.
-Send a campaign of 5,000 non-compliant emails and you're looking at theoretical exposure of over $250 million.
-Nobody actually gets hit with the maximum, but fines in the hundreds of thousands are real.
+Send a campaign of 5,000 non-compliant emails and you're looking at theoretical exposure north of $250 million.
+Nobody actually gets hit with the maximum — courts settle on intent and scale — but fines in the hundreds of thousands are real.

 TCPA (Telephone Consumer Protection Act)